Cloud-Business/ProjectIntuneDeployment/README.md

 Select a Windows app (Win32)

-Select the .intune file for the Visio install
+Select the .intune file for the Project install

 App Install Details
 ------------------------